Welcome to Barker Tavern

 John Williams, the builder of the house, moved to Scituate with Mr. Hatherly from London.
 That he was of the same family of Oliver Cromwell is a tradition in the town and has in its favor the fact that the great protector's name was originally Williams and was changed to please a maternal aunt who wished not to have her name pass into oblivion.

 Upon the death of John Williams, his son Captain John Williams inherited the house and farm of some two hundred acres.
 He was the captain of the military company that pursued King Philip to Mount Hope and commanded the right wing of the ambuscade when the chief was killed.
 The courageous captain died in 1694 and his gravestone, the oldest one in the burial ground, can still be seen.
 On his death the house was bequeathed to a grand nephew, William Barker of Marshfield.
 The house and farm were kept in the Barker family until after the revolution when it was sold to a cousin.

 In 1978, our father, Eli Jordan bought the property and reopened as Barker Tavern.
 Eight years later, the tented patio was enclosed alongside the main building to comfortably accommodate weddings and special events year round, naming the beautiful new wing, The Williams Room.

 Our family is proud to be a member of the Town of Scituate.
 We are celebrating our 41st Anniversary in business.
-Eli sadly passed away 4 years ago, but we (his children) still carry on his values.
+Eli sadly passed away 5 years ago, but we (his children) still carry on his values.
 Co-owner & Function Coordinator Becky ensures of providing exceptional customer service.
 Co-Owner & Chef George oversees that meals are made from quality ingredients and are finely prepped and served.
-Baker Audrey dedicates early mornings prepping fresh baked goods to be enjoyed that evening.
+Baker Audrey dedicates early mornings prepping fresh baked goods and appetizers to be enjoyed that evening.